chobbledotcom/as-home-furnishings/src/pages/index.md

 order: 1
 ---

-## Welcome to A & S Furnishings
+## Welcome to A & S Home Furnishings

 Established in 2016, A & S Home Furnishings is your one-stop destination for all your house furniture needs, house removals and property clearance solutions in Barton-Upon-Humber.

 ## Excellent Value for Money